Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 ![Sequential chip](/docs/assets/nand-images/combinational_vs_sequential.png)

 ## Chapter 4: Machine Language
-A <mark>machine language</mark> is an agreed-upon formalism, designed to code low-level programs as series of machine instructions.
+A <bmark>machine language</bmark> is an agreed-upon formalism, designed to code low-level programs as series of machine instructions.
 The primary goals of a machine language's design are:
 1. Direct execution in, and
 2. Total control of, a given hardware platform.